Prepare for your Exam

 The board maintains committees that oversee and determine specific operations related to the certification program itself.
 There are six standing committees:

 Each committee operates to serve the mission of the NCSF Board for Certification and functions in accordance with the policies and procedures defined for their respective role.
 The authoritative boundaries for each committee are predefined and regulated by the Board for Certification, which in whole or in part serves as an extension to each committee to effectively facilitate efficient operations and decision making actions.
 The Board for Certification administrative acts are further supported and carried out by the boards’ administrative staff.
 The administrative staff serves as liaison between the organization and the board and its committees.
-In addition, the administrative staff functions to facilitate communication and attends to matter between the test administration, the membership, and the Board.
+In addition, the administrative staff functions to facilitate communication and attend to matters between the test administration, the membership, and the Board.

 All Board for Certification Directors must be nominated and meet specific qualification criteria before being slated for candidacy.
 The specific policies and procedures are outlined under section 3.5 and 3.6 of the organization's bylaws.
 The election process is implemented by a third party to avoid any undue influence and overseen by the Election Committee to ensure procedural validity.